This question has been asked multiple times in forums, blogs and by community users.

 Tons of questions on how can we copy data from Facebook Ads or HubSpot or Google Analytics to Power BI.

-There are a couple of reasons why you want to analyze data from multiple online sources with Power BI.
+There are a couple of reasons why you want to analyze data from multiple sources with Power BI.

 Say you want to analyze how much traffic and number of leads (CRM) are generated by spending on Ads on Google and Facebook.
 And, how many of them actually purchase (Stripe or PayPal)?